jk367/personal_website/content/photos/two_russians.md

 draft: false
 ---

-two russians at a party in Georgia.
+Two russians at a party in Georgia.
 At the cafe below my apartment.